Schinkikami/PyT-ImbalancedDatasetSampler/README.md

 ##Introduction

 An imbalanced dataset sampler for PyTorch.
-This an alternative implementation for ufoym's [ImbalancedDatasetSampler](https://github.com/ufoym/imbalanced-dataset-sampler).
+This an alternative for ufoym's [ImbalancedDatasetSampler](https://github.com/ufoym/imbalanced-dataset-sampler).

-It does not randomly draw elements by a multinomial distribution, which unwantetly draws some elements multiple times while skipping over other elements, but instead wraps the dataset around (when oversampling).
+It does not randomly draw elements by a multinomial distribution, which may unwantetly draw some elements multiple times while skipping over other elements, but instead wraps the dataset around when oversampling.

 Additionally, a finer control over the over- and undersampling procedure is allowed, by manually setting the number of data-points per-class or specifing per-class over- and undersampling factors.

-We also do not require external packages other than pyTorch.
+We do not require external packages other than pyTorch.

 For a nice explanation with great visuals of over- and undersampling visit [ufomy's](https://github.com/ufoym/imbalanced-dataset-sampler) github project.